5 tips to ensure you’re following legit social media of crypto projects

 Here’s how you can stay safe and make sure you’re engaging with the legit social media account of any crypto project:

-1. Look at the username/handle instead of the display name
+1. Look at the username/handle and check for the verified blue tick

 Display names do not have to be unique (multiple accounts can have the same display name) and can be changed easily — they’re not good indicators of whether a social media account is legit.